ALL

 • See yourself as an active person.
 The more active you are, the better you'll feel.
 The more times you're active in a week, the stronger and more confident you'll feel.

 Being active is not just about going to a fitness centre, running long distances, or lifting weights.
 There are many ways to add walking or other activity to your daily routine.
-Some of these include:

-• make being outdoors more fun by working with your family and visiting neighbours and friends
+• Make being outdoors more fun by working with your family and visiting neighbours and friends.

-Get Creative
+Get creative

 There's no limit to how many things you can do to be more active.
 Here are a few creative ideas to help get you moving.

-When you try an exercise class or any new activity, do it with a friend so it’s a social outing too.
+• When you try an exercise class or any new activity, do it with a friend so it's a social outing too.

-Choosing Activities
+Choosing activities

-Here are some activities to try:
+Here are some activities you can try:

 • yoga